What this permitting pathway covers

 Benefits of using the RMP compared to standard CESA and FPS authorizations

-• The RMP consolidates “take” authorizations that voluntary habitat restoration projects may need to obtain into a single streamlined permit.
+• The RMP consolidates “take” authorizations and Lake and Streambed alteration that qualifying habitat restoration projects may need to obtain into a single streamlined permit.

-• The RMP’s CESA and FPS take authorizations do not require submittal of an application fee.
+• The RMP currently does not require the submittal of an application fee.

 • General and species protection measures for avoidance and minimization are aligned with other efficient permitting authorizations and may be incorporated by reference into a Restoration Management Permit.
-See these coordinated authorizations for species protection measures and work windows that may be applicable to your project: USFWS Statewide Restoration Programmatic Biological Opinion (PBO), NMFS PBOs, and Water Board Statewide Restoration General Order (SRGO) and accompanying PEIR (see Attachment A for general measures and Appendix F for species measures) whenever possible.
+RMP applicants are encouraged to propose protective measures contained within existing local, state, or federal agency authorizations.
+See these coordinated authorizations for species protection measures and work windows that may be applicable to your project: USFWS Statewide Restoration Programmatic Biological Opinion (PBO), NMFS PBOs, and Water Board Statewide Restoration General Order (SRGO) and accompanying PEIR (see Attachment A for general measures and Appendix F for species measures).

 • You can use the Protection Measures Selection Tool to filter measures from the authorizations listed above for applicability to your project.